paypal/squbs/docs/configuration.md

   # Dispatcher is the name of the event-based dispatcher
   type = Dispatcher
   # What kind of ExecutionService to use
-  executor = "fork-join-executor"
+  executor = "thread-pool-executor"
-  # Configuration for the fork join pool
-  fork-join-executor {
+  thread-pool-executor {
-    # Min number of threads to cap factor-based parallelism number to
+    # Min number of threads to cap factor-based core number to
+    core-pool-size-min = 2
+    # The core pool size factor is used to determine thread pool core size
+    # using the following formula: ceil(available processors * factor).
+    # Resulting size is then bounded by the core-pool-size-min and
+    # core-pool-size-max values.
+    core-pool-size-factor = 3.0
+    # Max number of threads to cap factor-based number to
+    core-pool-size-max = 24
+    # Minimum number of threads to cap factor-based max number to
+    # (if using a bounded task queue)
-    parallelism-min = 2
+    max-pool-size-min = 2
+    # Max no of threads (if using a bounded task queue) is determined by
-    # Parallelism (threads) ... ceil(available processors * factor)
+    # calculating: ceil(available processors * factor)
-    parallelism-factor = 3.0
+    max-pool-size-factor  = 3.0
-    # Max number of threads to cap factor-based parallelism number to
+    # Max number of threads to cap factor-based max number to
+    # (if using a  bounded task queue)
-    parallelism-max = 24
+    max-pool-size-max = 24
   }
   # Throughput defines the maximum number of messages to be
   # processed per actor before the thread jumps to the next actor.
   # Set to 1 for as fair as possible.
   throughput = 2
 }
 ```

 ##Blocking Dispatcher

 The squbs `reference.conf` declares a `blocking-dispatcher` used for blocking I/O calls.
 This is a standard Akka dispatcher configuration.
-Please see [dispatchers](http://doc.akka.io/docs/akka/2.3.3/scala/dispatchers.html) in the Akka documentation for more detail.
+Please see [dispatchers](http://doc.akka.io/docs/akka/2.3.13/scala/dispatchers.html) in the Akka documentation for more detail.

 ##Listeners